gajdaw/stamp/README.md

     77.234.654   =>  77.235.0

-The last command, `major:up` increases the first number and sets the other number 0:
+The last command, `major:up` increases the first number and sets the other numbers to 0:

     1.2.3        =>  2.0.0
     77.234.654   =>  78.0.0

-## Credits
+## 3. Credits

 Many concepts in this application, especially when it comes to testing, came from: https://github.com/phpspec/phpspec